Wrecking Ball (Overwatch)

-Wrecking Ball, also known by the name of the character's pilot, Hammond, is a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment–developed first-person shooter, and the resulting franchise.
+Wrecking Ball, also known by the name of the character's pilot, Hammond, is a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment–developed first-person hero shooter, and the resulting franchise.
 Hammond is an intelligent hamster who controls a quadrupedal robot mecha that can transform into a high-speed wrecking ball equipped with a grappling hook.
 The character was introduced in late June 2018 as the title's 28th hero, and made available for all players in late July 2018.

 The concept of Wrecking Ball originated from a spheric robotic tank based on magnetism skills, conceived early in Overwatchs development, alongside a push for how "cute" they could make a hero design within the game; Wrecking Ball came about when the team, looking for a new tank character, recognized the potential linkage of ideas themed around a hamster ball.